awslabs/amazon-s3-step-functions-ingestion-orchestration/README.md

 ### 5. Two Major Steps

-1. Create an Aurora RDS database (Optional if you have an existing Aurora Postgresql database)
-2. Load data into RDS Aurora database tables
+1. Create an Aurora RDS database (Optional if you have an existing Aurora Postgresql database) and load sample data into RDS Aurora database tables
-3. Execute Incremental Ingestion pipeline
+2. Execute Incremental Ingestion pipeline

 ### 6. Step By Step Setup